Learn more about Stark Metropolitan Housing Authority.

-The Stark Metropolitan Housing Authority (SMHA) Public Housing waiting list is currently open, since at least June, 2019, until further notice.
+The Stark Metropolitan Housing Authority (SMHA) waiting list for Public Housing apartments is currently open.
+Applications are being accepted since at least June, 2019, until further notice.

 For more information, visit the SMHA website.